 This is a urine test to see whether you have a high level of the chemical oxalate in your urine.
-Oxalate is a natural end product of metabolism in the body and should be expelled through your urine.
-If your oxalate levels are too high, the excess oxalate can combine with calcium to form kidney stones.
-These stones are hard masses of chemicals that can get stuck in the urinary tract and commonly cause severe pain.
+Oxalate is a natural end product of metabolism in the body.
+It should leave your body through your urine.
+If your oxalate levels are too high, the extra oxalate can combine with calcium to form kidney stones.
+These stones are hard masses of chemicals that can get stuck in the urinary tract.
+They commonly cause severe pain.
 Calcium-oxalate kidney stones are the most common type.
-Increased levels of oxalate may be a result of eating foods high in oxalate, or absorbing or making too much oxalate.
+Higher levels of oxalate may be caused by eating foods high in oxalate, or by your body absorbing or making too much oxalate.

-If you have frequent kidney stones, your doctor might order this test to help him or her make a recommendation on treatment.
-It may also be used to find out how well restricting your dietary oxalate is working.
-You might have this test to see whether you have a rare inherited condition known as primary hyperoxaluria and are at risk of developing kidney stones.
+If you have kidney stones often, your healthcare provider might order this test to help him or her make a recommendation on treatment.
+It may also be used to find out how well limiting the amount of oxalate in your food is working.
+You might have this test to see whether you have a rare inherited condition called primary hyperoxaluria and are at risk of developing kidney stones.

-Your doctor might also order tests to look for other chemicals in your urine: glycolate and glycerate.
+Your healthcare provider might also order tests to look for other chemicals in your urine: glycolate and glycerate.
 He or she may also want a blood sample to test for a genetic form of hyperoxaluria.

 The normal level of urine oxalate excretion is less than 45 milligrams per day (mg/day).
 A higher level of urine oxalate may mean you are at risk of developing kidney stones.
 Risk of stone formation seems to increase even at levels above 25 mg/day, which is considered within normal limits.

 This test requires a urine sample collected over 24 hours.
-Your doctor will tell you how to collect the sample.
+Your healthcare provider will tell you how to collect the sample.

-Consuming foods high in vitamin C can affect your test results.
+Eating foods high in vitamin C can affect your test results.
 In the body, vitamin C is changed into oxalate.
 Your test results also may be affected by an inflammation of the bowel or if you've had intestinal or colon surgery.
-Studies don't say for sure whether eating spinach, peanuts, chocolate, and other foods high in oxalate can increase oxalate in your urine.
+Studies haven't found for sure whether eating spinach, peanuts, chocolate, and other foods high in oxalate can increase oxalate in your urine.